|Nutrition Facts (per serving)|

 1/2 cup vinegar

 - 3 pounds duck parts (or goose parts or 3 pounds blanched pork neck bones)

 1/4 teaspoon marjoram

 - 2 cups dried fruit (prunes, raisins, pears, apples)

 4 tablespoons all-purpose flour

 Mix fresh blood with vinegar so it won't clot, cover and refrigerate until ready to use.
-Or you can buy the blood already mixed with vinegar at some European specialty stores.
+(Blood from a Polish deli will already be mixed with vinegar, so you can simply keep it refrigerated.)

 Place duck pieces in a large pot.
-Cover with at least 10 cups cold water.
+Cover with cold water.
 Bring to a boil, skimming off any foam that rises to the surface.

-Add a bay leaf or stock sachet, marjoram, and other spices if desired, and salt and pepper to taste.
-Return to a boil, reduce heat and simmer, partially covered, for 1 hour.
+Add a bay leaf or stock sachet, marjoram, and other spices if desired, and salt and pepper.
+Return to a boil, reduce heat, and simmer, partially covered, for an hour.

-Add the dried fruit and cook 1 more hour.
+Add the dried fruit and cook for another hour.
 Remove meat from bones and return to the pot.

-Let the soup cool in an ice bath and refrigerate, if necessary, to make skimming off the fat easier, and prevent curdling once the blood and half-and-half are added.
+Let the soup cool in an ice bath and refrigerate, if necessary, to make skimming off the fat easier and to prevent curdling once the blood and half-and-half are added.

 When the soup is chilled, pour half-and-half into a large bowl.
 Add flour and fork blend until smooth.
 Add 3 ladles of cold soup and reserved blood-vinegar mixture and whisk until smooth.

-Transfer back to pot with remaining soup and heat gently until soup is thickened and the raw flour taste is cooked out, about 20 to 30 minutes.
+Transfer back to the pot with remaining soup and heat gently until soup is thickened and the raw flour taste is cooked out, about 20 to 30 minutes.
 Remove and discard bay leaf or stock sachet.
 Adjust seasonings, vinegar, and sweetness, if necessary.
-Serve with soup kluski or potato dumplings.